apache/pulsar/site/docs/latest/functions/api.md

 }
 ```

-The `UserConfigFunction` function will log the string `The word of the day is verdure` every time the function is invoked (i.e. every time a message arrives).
+The `UserConfigFunction` function will log the string `"The word of the day is verdure"` every time the function is invoked (i.e. every time a message arrives).
 The `word-of-the-day` user config will be changed only when the function is updated with a new config value.

 {% include admonition.html type="info" content="For all key/value pairs passed to Java Pulsar Functions, both the key *and* the value are `String`s.
 If you'd like the value to be of a different type, you will need to deserialize from the `String` type." %}

-## Python
+## Pulsar Functions for Python {#python}

 Documentation for the Python SDK for Pulsar Functions is coming soon.